Visiok09/LayerZero-ONFT-Marketplace/Contract/README.md

-This repository provides a simple example of deploying a contract using Hardhat.
+This repository provides example of deploying a contract using Hardhat.
 Please note that this is for educational purposes only, and it's not recommended to use real funds with the provided private key.

 ### Prerequisites